MiriamFi/rank-rec-infer/README.md

 Then, everything is ready for the experiments to run.
 A quick overview of the program files:
 - MovieLens experiment files: ```rfm_ex1_ar2.py```, ```rfm_ex1_ar5.py``` and ```rfm_ex1_ar10.py```.
 The last number reflects the number of location categories for the inference.
-- BookCrossinf experiment files:  ```rfm_ex2_05.py``.
+- BookCrossing experiment files:  ```rfm_ex2_05.py```.
 The last number represents that the 50% most popular items were included in the subset.